BioinformaticsMUSC/scToppR/README.md

 ## Installation

-This package can be installed from Bioonductor:
+This package can be installed from BioConductor:
 ```
 if (!requireNamespace('BiocManager', quietly = TRUE))
 install.packages('BiocManager')